makersacademy/airport_challenge/README.md

 As an air traffic controller, To ensure safety, I want to prevent landing when weather is stormy For overriding random weather behaviour, use test doubles: https://www.relishapp.com/rspec/rspec-mocks/docs .
 There’s an example of using a test double to test a die that’s relevant to testing random weather in the test.
 You'll need to use a stub to override random weather to ensure consistent test behaviour.
 Airport	                    Qry?: Is weather stormy?
-Random function to determine this...
-Weather == stormy Airport	                    Instr!: Don't allow take-off if it's stormy!
+Random function to determine this.
+Airport	                    Instr!: Don't allow take-off if it's stormy!
 Plane                       Action!: Don't take-off as it's stormy!
 ~~~
 Airport	                    Qry?: Is weather stormy?
-Random function to determine this...
-Weather != stormy   Test = "allow(die).to receive(:roll) { 3 }"
+Random function to determine this.
 Airport	                    Instr!: Don't allow landing if stormy!
 Plane	                    Action!: Don't land as it's stormy!